PM Lee explains Singapore's approach to dealing with criticism

-KIGALI (Rwanda) - In Singapore's case, the Government's main responsibility is to serve its people, to do the right thing for them, and make sure the country grows, said Prime Minister Lee Hsien Loong on Monday (June 27).
+The Singapore Government's main responsibility is to serve its people, do the right thing for them, and make sure the country grows, said Prime Minister Lee Hsien Loong yesterday in response to a question at a press conference about facing criticism.

 Noting that some will criticise nations that do not fit their model of how countries should operate, PM Lee said each country has different circumstances, histories, cultures and aspirations.
-Therefore, they would have different values and ways of running themselves, he added.
+Therefore, they would have different values and ways of running themselves.

-PM Lee also said that when criticisms are incorrect or unfair, the Government will respectfully disagree and set out its perspective to convince Singaporeans and to prevent any confusion.
+PM Lee also said that when criticisms are incorrect or unfair, the Government will respectfully disagree and set down its perspective to convince Singaporeans and avoid any confusion.

 Ultimately, elected leaders are responsible to their people and face elections, he stressed.